-- Key Type: To perform Slowly Changing Dimension 2 or SSIS SCD 2, we need at least one Business key.
-Here, we all know that the Employee Alternative Key is the key column.
-Please change the Key type from Not a Key Column to Business key
+- Key Type: To perform SSIS Slowly Changing Dimension 2 or SCD 2, we need at least one Business key.
+Here, we know the Employee Alternative Key is the key column.
+Please change the Key type from Not a Key Column to Business key.

-STEP 7 – Slowly Changing Dimension Columns: This is the main page in this whole wizard to create SSIS SCD 2 or Slowly Changing Dimension type 2.
+STEP 7 – Columns: This is the main page in this wizard to create SSIS SCD 2 or Slowly Changing Dimension type 2.
 Here we have

-- Dimension Columns: All the columns that are available in the Dimension table will be available in this section.
-Here you have to select the columns that you want to choose for Change Type.
-From the below screenshot you can observe that we are selecting the Birthdate, Login Id and Department Name columns
+- Dimension Columns: All the columns in the Dimension table will be available in this section.
+Here you have to select the columns you want to choose for Change Type.
+From the below screenshot, you can observe that we are selecting the Birthdate, Login Id, and Department Name columns.

 - Change Type: Select the change type.
-In this example, we are keeping the default Fixed attribute as change type for Birthdate, Login Id columns, and we want to maintain the historic data for Department Name, so we selected this as a Historical attribute.
+In this example, we keep the default Fixed attribute as the change type for Birthdate and Login Id columns.
+And we want to maintain the historic data for Department Name.
+So we selected this as a Historical attribute.

 TIP: By default, the wizard assigns the Fixed attribute as the Change Type.
 But you can change them.

-SSIS Slowly Changing Dimension Type 2 using Start Date and End Date: Please use Use start and end dates to identify current and expired records option to use the Start and End dates.
+SSIS Slowly Changing Dimension or SCD Type 2 using Start Date and End Date: Please use the Use start and end dates to identify current and expired records option to use the Start and End dates.

 - Variable to set date values: Please specify the Starting date of the newly inserted record & End date of the current record.

-From the below screenshot, you can observe that we selected the StartDate as the Start Date Column, EndDate as the End Date Column, and container starting time as the Starting date of the newly inserted record.
+From the below screenshot, you can observe that we selected the StartDate as the Start Date Column and EndDate as the End Date Column.
+And the container starting time is the Starting date of the newly inserted record.

-STEP 10 – Inferred Dimension Members: We will discuss this option in the Slowly Changing Dimension Inferred Dimension article.
-For now, we are de-selecting this option and click Next button
+Inferred Dimension Members: We will discuss this option in the Inferred Dimension article.
+For this SSIS Slowly Changing Dimension or SCD type 2 example, we are de-selecting this option and clicking the Next button.

-STEP 10 – Finish the Slowly Changing Dimension Wizard: Click finish button to finish configuring the SSIS Slowly Changing Dimension Type 2
+STEP 10 – Finish the Wizard: Click the Finish button to finish configuring the SSIS Slowly Changing Dimension, SCD Type 2

 (Optional Step): Let us double-click on the Derived Column Transformation to check the automatically generated expression to set the End date.